Prakhar-Sahu08/MyCureQuest/README.md

 - Add services and DTOs using ModelMapper
 - Implement expense-estimator endpoint

-## Research Paper (uploaded)
-Your research paper file is available at:
-`/mnt/data/Research Paper on CureQuest.pdf (2).pdf`

-You can reference it while developing.

----

 Added: Patient, Disease, Expense, Hospital, Feedback modules; full JWT security; Expense Estimator endpoint at /api/estimator/calculate